 Even if you do not retire formally, you are considered retired on disability when you have stopped working because of your disability.
 Please contact us for assistance if you feel you might be eligible for this credit.

 Yes.
 The Clean Vehicle Credit (CVC) introduced by the Inflation Reduction Act (IRA) is an update to the previous $7,500 credit for the purchase of a new electric vehicle (EV), with significant changes that phase in over time.
 The final assembly requirement was one change that went into effect on August 16, 2022.
 To qualify for the CVC, the final assembly of the EV must occur in North America.
 Because some EV models are built in multiple locations, there may be EVs on the Department of Energy's list of qualifying vehicles that don't meet the final assembly requirement.
-For more information contact us.
+For more information contact us or visit the IRS website.

 Taxpayers who refinanced their homes may be eligible to deduct some costs associated with their loans.